wesleygomersall/MAS-seq_Variants-UMIs/reports/Final_Output_Notes.md

 Based on the confidence bin results, PacBio data is still producing more gene-barcode pairs that could be usable for future experiments and/or training data.
 Oxford Nanopore either detects a high number of singletons, or accumulates enough errors that duplicate molecules appear to be singletons. **At this point we still have to recommend using PacBio sequencing for this application.**

 However, the PacBio consensus sequences are based on much lower proportions of the gene sequences in each barcode cluster than the Oxford Nanopore consensus sequences.
 This may indicate more divergent sequences or more barcode collisions than expected in the PacBio data.
-The Oxford Nanopore consensus sequences are based on higher coverage as it stands, which may be good for reliability.
+The Oxford Nanopore consensus sequences are based on higher coverage of the gene sequence.

 Further debugging of the lamassemble step may answer and solve the problem of why the Pacbio data is showing more gaps and lower sequence similarity.